-The Lithic developer API provides a predictable and programmatic interface to create and configure virtual cards.
-Get real-time payment data, programmatically issue cards, configure card permissions, and set spending limits all through one API.
+The Lithic developer API provides a predictable and programmatic interface to create and configure virtual and physical cards.
+Get real-time payment data, programmatically issue cards, configure card permissions, and set spend limits all through one API.

 First, you will need a Lithic account.
 Get started by signing up.